-Whether it’s a stomach cramp, a side stitch, or the urge to sprint to the nearest porta-potty, stomach problems can really put a dint on your runs.
+If you’ve never experienced the discomfort of lower abdominal pain while running, consider yourself fortunate.
+Whether it’s an unexpected stomach cramp, a pesky side stitch, or the desperate need to find the nearest porta-potty, these stomach troubles can truly put a damper on your runs.

 Lower Abdominal Pain Cause – 1: Side Stitch

-The most common one is that it’s caused by the pulling of the belly organ ligaments on the diaphragm but could also be brought on by the bouncing forces inside the abdominal wall as well as running too soon after eating.
+What causes side stitches, you ask?
+Well, science isn’t entirely sure, but there are many theories.
+One popular theory is that the pulling of the belly organ ligaments on the diaphragm is the culprit.
+It could also be brought on by the bouncing forces inside the abdominal wall as well as running too soon after eating.

 How To Manage Side Stitches While Running

-You can also place your hand in the affected region, then push on using your index and middle finger while inhaling.
-On each exhale, push a little deeper into the stitch until, hopefully, it starts fading.
+Another technique is to place your hand in the affected region and push gently with your fingers while inhaling.
+On each exhale, push a little deeper into the stitch until it starts to fade away.

 Lower Abdominal Pain Cause – 2: Heart Burn